Colmar: History

 Colmar was first mentioned by Charlemagne in his chronicle about Saxon wars.
 This was the location where the Carolingian Emperor Charles the Fat held a diet in 884.
 Colmar was granted the status of a free imperial city by Emperor Frederick II in 1226.
 In 1354 it joined the Décapole city league.
 The city adopted the Protestant Reformation in 1575, long after the northern neighbours of Strasbourg and Sélestat.
 During the Thirty Years' War, it was taken by the Swedish army in 1632, which held it for two years.
 In 1634, the Schoeman family arrived and started the first town library.
 In 1635, the city's harvest was spoiled by Imperialist forces while the residents shot at them from the walls.

 The city was conquered by France under King Louis XIV in 1673 and officially ceded by the 1679 Treaties of Nijmegen.
 In 1854 a cholera epidemic killed many in the city.
-With the rest of Alsace, Colmar was annexed by the newly formed German Empire in 1871 as a result of the Franco-Prussian War and incorporated into the Alsace-Lorraine province.
+With the rest of Alsace, Colmar was ceded to the newly formed German Empire in 1871 as a result of the Franco-Prussian War and incorporated into the Alsace-Lorraine province.
 It returned to France after World War I according to the 1919 Treaty of Versailles, was annexed by Nazi Germany in 1940, and then reverted to French control after the battle of the "Colmar Pocket" in 1945.
 Colmar has been continuously governed by conservative parties since 1947, the Popular Republican Movement (1947–1977), the Union for French Democracy (1977–1995) and the Union for a Popular Movement (since 1995), and has had only three mayors during that time.

 The Colmar Treasure, a hoard of precious objects hidden by Jews during the Black Death, was discovered here in 1863.

 Geography

-Colmar is 64 km south-southwest of Strasbourg, at 48.08°N, 7.36°E, on the Lauch River, a tributary of the Ill.
-It is located directly to the east of the Vosges and connected to the Rhine in the east by a canal.
+Colmar is 64 km south-southwest of Strasbourg, at 48.08°N, 7.36°E, on the River Lauch, a tributary of the Ill.
+It is located immediately to the east of the Vosges and connected to the Rhine in the east by a canal.

-In 2017, the city had a municipal population of 69,105, and the metropolitan area of Colmar had a population of 199,234 in 2018.
-Colmar is the center of the arrondissement of Colmar-Ribeauvillé, which had 211,312 inhabitants in 2017.
+In 2017 the city had a population of 69,105, and the metropolitan area of Colmar had a population of 199,234 in 2018.
+Colmar is the centre of the arrondissement of Colmar-Ribeauvillé, which had 211,312 inhabitants in 2017.